neuralint/neuralint/README.md

 # NeuraLint

-`NeuraLint` is a toolset for verifying deep learning models using meta-modeling and graph transformations.
+`NeuraLint` is a toolset for verifying Deep Learning models using meta-modeling and graph transformations.
 This toolset performs verification of deep learning models that are specified using graph transformations by the Groove toolset.
 A deep learning program as input must be written using `Tensorflow` or `Keras`.
 First, the program is parsed to extract relevant information according to the meta-model.
 The model of the program is a graph that conforms to the type graph (meta-model).
 Then, the graph is verified by `Groove` as a model checker.
 The output graph of Groove is used to extract relevant Information for the final report.